varsh89/varsh78/README.md

 - 🌱 I’m currently learning machine learning
 - 👯 I’m looking to collaborate on opensource
 - 🤔 I’m looking for help with algorithms
-- 💬 Ask me about
+- 💬 Ask me about designing
-- 📫 How to reach me: ...
+- 📫 How to reach me:
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: ...
 -->